GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 }
 ```

-An example per-track config may look like this
+An example per-track config may look like this:

 ```json
 {